-Assets are also grouped according to their liquidity, or the speed at which they can be converted into cash.
-Current assets can be converted into cash in 12 months or less.
+Assets are also grouped according to either their life span or liquidity - the speed at which they can be converted into cash.
+Current assets are items that are completely consumed, sold, or converted into cash in 12 months or less.
 Fixed assets are tangible assets with a life span of at least one year and usually longer.
-High-cost fixed assets such as machinery and computer systems are not expensed, but their value is depreciated, or "written off," over a number of years according to one of several depreciation schedules.
+Fixed assets might include machinery, buildings, and vehicles.
+Fixed assets are typically not very liquid.
+And the costs of more expensive fixed assets such as machinery and computer systems are not expensed, but depreciated, or expensed or "written off," over a number of years according to one of several depreciation schedules.

-Liabilities are debts, or financial obligations of a business, and are classified as current or long-term.
+Liabilities are the debts, or financial obligations of a business - the money the business owes to others.
+Liabilities are classified as current or long-term.
 Current liabilities are debts that are paid in 12 months or less, and consist mainly of monthly operating debts.
-Current liabilities are usually paid with current assets, i.e. Cash.
+Current liabilities are usually paid with current assets; i.e. the money in the company's checking account.
 A company's working capital is the difference between its current assets and current liabilities.
 Managing short-term debt and having adequate working capital is vital to a company's long-term success.

-Long-term liabilities are typically mortgages or loans used to purchase fixed assets, and are paid off in years instead of months.
+Long-term liabilities are typically mortgages or loans used to purchase or maintain fixed assets, and are paid off in years instead of months.

 Equity is of utmost importance to the business owner because it is the owner's financial share of the company.
 Worded another way, Equity is that portion of the total assets of the company that the owner fully owns.
 Equity may be in assets such as buildings and equipment, or cash.
 Equity is also referred to as Net Worth.